dutchLuck/ping3/README.md

 taken between the request being sent and the reply being received.
 This time is known as the round-trip-time (RTT).

-The "ping3" utility provides a cut down version of the standard "ping" utility that is included in all major computer operating systems.
+The "ping3" utility provides a subset of the capability of the "ping" utility that is included in all major computer operating systems.
+Like ping on major operating systems it can send a pre- specified number of IPv4 echo requests of a pre-specified size at a pre-specified rate to a local network interface or a remote network device, display the responses and a provide a statistical summary.
 Unlike ping it does not provide any Internet Protocol version 6 (IPv6) capability.
-It doesn't provide flood or preload options for congestion testing, alternate interface specification, alternate routing options or any specific multicast functionality.
+It also doesn't provide flood or preload options for congestion testing, alternate interface specification, alternate routing options or any specific multicast functionality.

+## Comparison between ping3 and other ping utility capabilities
 The standard ping utility that comes with Apple Mac operating systems, such as macOS Sonoma, provides similar default capability to the ping utility from the iputils package that is typically used on linux,